OlenaPotiatynyk/my-react-to-do/README.md

-# Getting Started with My React To Do App
+# Getting Started with My Cozy To Do App

 This project was created for Kiowa Frontend Engineer Coding Challenge